mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

   * it's possible to see the logs from the instance properties (Troubleshoot and monitor menu)

 ## Control Tower

+### Default Configuration

+* Management account
+  * Create permissions sets (roles) in IAM Identity center
+  * Create SCP (With GuardRails)
+  * Create Cloudformation Stacksets to deploy resources into accounts
+  * Create Service Catalog Product
+* Audit Account
+  * Cloudwatch logs for audit trail
+  * Create Config Aggregator
+  * Eventbridge rule to notify in case of config compliance changes
+  * An SNS topic as target of eventbridge rule (named SecurityNotifications)
+  * this SNS topic specific to each region, forward the notification to a lambda
+  * lambda forward notification to a SNS Topic that aggregates all changes from all regions (named  AggregateSecurityNotifications)
+  * this sns topic has a mail as subscription (mail that can be configured in control tower settings, default to mail of audit account)
+* Log Archive
+  * Create Organization Trail
+  * S3 Buckets for audit trail
+  * Activate Config

 ### Control tower customization architecture